tinosteinort/flda-core/README.md

 FLDA - Fixed Length Data Accessor
 =================================

-Library to support easy Access to read and write Fixed Length Data.
+Library to support easy access to reading and writing data with fixed length.

 # Introduction
+FLDA eases the access of fixed length data.
+Fixed length data consists of data records that each have the same structure.
-This Library should ease the Access of Fixed Length Data.
-Fixed Length Data is when a Datarecord has a fix Structure.
-Every Attribute has a specific Position and Length, or just an Index.
-Therefore it does not matter if the Record is stored Line by Line in a File or if there are many Records in a binary File.
-If the Record has a fix Length, and so the Attributes, this Library should help to Access the Data of the Record.
+ Every attribute has a specific position and length, or just an index within the data set.
+Therefore it does not matter if the record is stored line by line in a file or if there are many records in a binary file.

 # Maven

-Include the following Artifact to use the `BeanRepository`:
+Include the following artifact:
 ```xml
 <dependency>
     <groupId>com.github.tinosteinort</groupId>